 - Poor briefing means your projects are always off to a bad start because you have no idea how to allocate your resources.

-- You’ve become dependent on freelancers to complete work because your own resources are held up on other jobs.
+- You’ve become dependent on freelancers to complete work because your own are held up on other jobs.

 - There’s no audit trail of work for marketing compliance.